omnius-re/Llama3-Multimodal-Chatbot/README.md

 /factcheck <url>: Fetches and fact-checks the transcript of a YouTube video.

-/image: Provides a description of the attached image using OpenAI's API.
+/im: Provides a description of the attached image using OpenAI's API.

+/cook: Text to image generation with highly accurate results

 ## Environment Variables
     DISCORD_BOT_TOKEN: The token for your Discord bot.
     CLIENT_ID: Your OpenAI API key.
+    PROJECT_ID: Your Google Cloud Project API Key
+    FAL_KEY: Your image generation API key

 ## Dependencies
 - `discord.py`: A Python wrapper for the Discord API.